 - 1. Approximately two weeks after the last block exam in the Medical Physiology II (PHOL 482) and Translational Physiology II (PHOL 484) courses, all MS in Medical Physiology students will take the basic science subject exam in Physiology and Neurophysiology from the National Board of Medical Examiners (NBME). - a.
-To prepare for this exam, computer-based NBME-type quizzes will be administered the week after each Block exam. - b.
-The department will pay the registration fee for this examination. - c.
-In order for a student to progress in the program (a condition for the degree), s(he) must pass this examination (the passing mark is at the 50^{th} percentile of all students nationwide (typically > 4,000) taking this exam. - d.
-If a student does not pass the exam, they can retake the exam once more (at their expense ~\$55.00) before the beginning of the subsequent fall semester and pass it at the same percentile established for the original exam. - 2.
+To prepare for this exam, students should: - i.
+Review all the NBME-type questions presented during the Translational Physiology courses - ii.
+Review the Kaplan Question Bank questions. - b.
+The exam will be administered on the computers in E-324. - c.
+The department will pay the registration fee for this examination. - d.
+In order for a student to progress in the program (a condition for the degree), s(he) must pass this examination (the passing mark is anticipated to be the 50th percentile but may be adjusted downward at the discretion of the MS in Medical Physiology Administration Committee). - e.
+If a student does not pass the exam, they can retake the exam once more (at their expense ~\$30.00) before the beginning of the subsequent fall semester and pass it at the same percentile established for the original exam. - 2.
 Students must maintain a grade point average (GPA) better than 3.0 to graduate from the program.
 Two C's in any courses will constitute grounds for dismissal from the program. - 3.
 If a student fails 2 pass/fail courses, this will constitute grounds for dismissal from the program.